Ivan Sandoval-Cervantes

 Biography

-He is currently working on one new project that examines the emergent animal rights movement in urban Mexico in the midst of continuous violence and ongoing challenges to the Mexican legal system.
-As part of this project, Iván has been conducting ethnographic research in Ciudad Juárez, Chihuahua since 2017.
+I am also working on a new project that examines the emergent animal rights movement in urban Mexico in the midst of continuous violence and ongoing challenges to the Mexican legal system–I am currently conducting research in Ciudad Juárez, México.
+This research has been generously funded by UCLA Law and the Culture and Animals Foundation.

 Education